GeorgeArgyrousis/Webit-Personal/README.md

 # Personal Website
-Webit is my personal website.
+G. is my personal website.
 A place to display my projects and express my thoughts.
 George Argyrousis @ 2018 - 2019

 ## Assets
 * Images and documents that are being used through the project